What is defamation of character?

 • Slander: The same as libel, only spoken

-To pursue legal action in either case, the plaintiff must prove that the defamation was malicious and unfair.
-A malicious act of libel or slander can only be considered malicious if it was untrue, or if it was put forward without a reasonable attempt to discover that it was true or not.
+In either case, the plaintiff must prove that the defamation was malicious and unfair.
+A malicious act of libel or slander can only be considered malicious if it is untrue or if it was put forward without a reasonable attempt to discover that it was true or not.

 defamation